jonathan-bucher/player-projections-bayes/README.md

 Data:

 All data is sourced from Pro Football Reference, focusing on quarterback performance stats and defensive rankings for teams.
-Cleaning and Preparation: Data is cleaned and formatted to build a dataframe suitable for statistical analysis.
+Data is cleaned and formatted to build a dataframe suitable for statistical analysis.

 Acknowledgments: